OakarminIron/Obsidian/IT/Computer Science/AI/AI🤖/Artificial Intelligence (AI🤖).md

 A sub-field within computer science associated with constructing machines that can simulate human intelligence.
-AI research deals with the question of how to create computers that are capable of intelligent behaviour
+AI research deals with the question of how to create computers that are capable of intelligent behaviour AI is the software that imitates human behaviours and capabilities.
 ![[AI_Onion.png]]

 [[🤖Sub-Fields]]